-Connie is the author of seven other books: six critically praised novels and one memoir.
+In total, Connie is the author of eight books: six critically praised novels and two memoirs.
 Her novels include How Clarissa Burden Learned to Fly, Sugar Cage, River of Hidden Dreams, The Problem with Murmur Lee, Remembering Blue—recipient of the Chautauqua South Literary Award—and Before Women had Wings—recipient of the 1996 Southern Book Critics Circle Award and the Francis Buck Award from the League of American Pen Women.
 Three of her novels have been Dublin International Literary Award nominees.
 Connie adapted Before Women had Wings for Oprah Winfrey.
 The result was an Emmy-winning film starring Ms. Winfrey and Ellen Barkin.
 In 2002 she published When Katie Wakes, a memoir that explores her descent and escape from an abusive relationship.

 Her work has been translated into 18 languages and is published worldwide.
 Her essays have been published in the New York Times, London Times, International Herald Tribune, Japan Times, The Sun Magazine, Oxford American, BestLife, and elsewhere.
 For two years she wrote “Savoring Florida,” a culinary and culture column for FORUM, a publication of the Florida Humanities Council.